 Guidelines and criteria for selection of projects were issued by the Federal Highway Administration and the Urban Mass Transportation Administration.
-Developed systems are to serve passengers within rural and small urban areas from below 5,000 to 50,000 population and between larger areas of 50,000 and above population.
+Developed systems are to serve passengers within rural areas (below 5,000 population) and small urban areas (5,000 to 50,000 population) and between such areas (50,000 and above population).
 The State Department of Highways and Public Transportation reviews and comments on all applications and then the regional office of the FHWA reviews and comments on all applications.
-The final selection of projects to be funded from available appropriations are made at the Washington Office of the Department of Transportation.
+The final selection of projects to be funded from available appropriations are made at the Washington office of the Department of Transportation.